nuuawal005-bit/Bluemoon-2021/README.md

 ## Introduction
-This document outlines the penetration‑testing exercise performed against the Bluemoon: 2021 virtual machine from VulnHub.
-The objective was to practice reconnaissance, exploitation, and privilege escalation techniques in a controlled environment using Kali Linux.
+This report presents the results of a penetration‑testing exercise conducted on the Bluemoon: 2021 virtual machine from VulnHub.
+The activity was carried out using Kali Linux as the attacker platform, with the objective of practicing reconnaissance, exploitation, and privilege escalation techniques in a controlled cybersecurity learning environment.

 ## Machine Details